 Profile: Sitting Bull

-Sitting Bull was a Lakota leader and medicine man who became one of the most famous Indians in the world.
-He was born around 1831, When he was about 14 years old, he proved his bravery in a battle, and that was the beginning of his career as a warrior.
+Sitting Bull was a Lakota leader and medicine man who became one of the most famous American Indians in the world.
+He was born around 1831.
+When he was about 14 years old, he proved his bravery in a battle, and that was the beginning of his career as a warrior.
 Sitting Bull was the leader of the Hunkpapa band of the Lakota and widely respected leader in the Lakota Nation.

 Sitting Bull’s goal was to protect his people and their lands from “whites” who were moving onto Indian lands and killing off the bison.
 In 1876, Lakota and Cheyenne families gathered at the Little Big Horn River in Montana.
 In June, army troops led by George Custer from Fort Abraham Lincoln (near present-day Mandan, North Dakota) attacked, but the Lakota warriors defeated Custer’s army, killing Custer and most of his soldiers.